Beware The Prophets Of Doom

 The true myth is that there was every truly a 'normal'.
 The world has thrived on adapting to change.
 The last decade from the lens of capital holds little resemblance to the one before it.
 Hence, 'normal' is never constant, it is always in a relative state of flux.
 So it is ambiguous to use the word to ascribe negative permanency to Covid-19.

 The virus has served as a catalyst for a new normal.
 Similiar brutish events throughout history have also served as stepstones for change and human advancement.
 The world has faced worse and has recovered in turn.
-From the brutality of a regime in the 20th century that sought to destroy certain peoples and laid siege to whole cities or dogmatic deologies that have enslaved millions in ignorance.
+From the brutality of a regime in the 20th century that sought to destroy certain peoples and laid siege to whole cities or dogmatic ideologies that have enslaved millions in ignorance.
 The end of such things brought about subsequent golden ages for human progress.

 The world as we know it is not ending.
 It is simply changing.
 This change for many American in the short term will mean being quarantined in their home for some months with access to 24/7 electricity, modern internet speeds, safe drinking water on tap, and access to all the world cuisines within a few taps of their smartphone.
 Compare that to the abysmal conditions of European peasants during the Black Death.
 This saw 30% to 60% of the continent's population wiped out.
 Or the families during the first great war, who after facing years of rationed food and poor living conditions were hit by the Spanish Flu.